Don't Be a Fool | 12 Ways to Stop Being Foolish

 •• I didn’t make my personal commitment to serve Jesus Christ until my mid-20s.
 Prior to that time, the company I chose to keep definitely included some of openly bad character.
 Those companions definitely influenced me into some bad habits such as underage drinking.
 After I turned my life over to the Lord, it took some time for God’s Word and His Holy Spirit to work on weeding out habits I had learned from being “a companion of fools” in my earlier years.

-•• Don’t be a fool and think you can associate with bad characters and not be affected for the worse.
+•• (5) You're being a fool if you think you can associate with bad characters and not be affected for the worse.

 Proverbs 14:17 A quick-tempered man does foolish things...